nikakhatiashvili/expense_tracker/README.md

 Libraries Used

-Architecture - A collection of libraries that help you design robust, testable, and maintainable apps.
+Architecture - A collection of libraries that help you design robust, testable, and maintainable apps

   ViewModel - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.